An introduction to MaxDiff analysis & design

 What we are looking for here are situations where trade-offs or choices are required (so for instance, satisfaction surveys are generally not particularly well suited to this technique).
 If I want to know the relative preference for a type of soda, or the relative importance of various product or service attributes, then we are absolutely in business.
 Notably, this is an area when ratings scales often fail to truly differentiate, and researchers fail to notice!

 * You will notice the word relative being used a lot.
-That is because the choice of attributes that the researcher makes constrains the information to be bounded by these attributes.
+That is because the choice of attributes that the researcher makes constrains the information to be bound by these attributes.
 Thus this places the onus on the researcher to be both discerning and careful in which attributes go into the task…not a bad thing really.